 Three types of meters can supplement the data collected using the geodetic techniques detailed above: borehole strainmeters, tiltmeters, and creepmeters.

 Borehole strainmeters are installed in boreholes and measure very small changes in the dimension of a borehole at depth, reflecting the continuous strain in Earth's crust.
 This is accomplished by measuring the change in diameter or volume of a strainmeter installed in the borehole.
 Usually, strainmeters are installed at a depth of 200 m in a 15 cm diameter borehole.
 A seismometer is installed above the strainmeter.
 A tiltmeter may also be installed in the borehole.
-For more, see the UNAVCO Strainmeter page or the USGS instruments page.
+For more, see the USGS instruments page.

 Tiltmeters are very sensitive inclinometers that measure the change from horizontal.
 These may be installed in boreholes with borehole strainmeters.
 A tiltmeter may also be installed on the ground surface.
 Tiltmeters are generally used for fault monitoring, volcano monitoring, dam monitoring, assessing potential landslides, and the orientation and volume of hydraulic fractures.
-For more, see the UNAVCO Tiltmeter page or the USGS instruments page.
+For more, see the USGS instruments page.

 Creepmeters are used exclusively to quantify fault slip.
 Two monuments are placed on either side of a fault, 30 meters apart.
 A wire connects the two monuments, and the displacement of the wire represents the displacement on the fault.
 For more, see the USGS page.